SeamusClarke/BTS/README.md

 * _v_<sub>min</sub> < _v_<sub>cent</sub> < _v_<sub>max</sub>;
 * &delta;v < &sigma;<sub>width</sub> < _v_<sub>max</sub> - _v_<sub>min</sub>

-where _n_ is a user defined multiple of the noise level, &sigma;<sub>noise</sub>, max(spectrum) is the maximum intensity of the spectrum,_v_<sub>min</sub> and _v_<sub>max</sub> are respectively the minimum and maximum velocity in the spectrum, and &delta;v is the spectral resolution. **curve_fit** returns the parameters of the best fit, and the estimated covariance matrix for these parameters.
+where _n_ is a user defined multiple of the noise level, &sigma;<sub>noise</sub>, max(spectrum) is the maximum intensity of the spectrum,_v_<sub>min</sub> and _v_<sub>max</sub> are respectively the minimum and maximum velocity in the spectrum, and &delta;v is the spectral resolution. **curve_fit** returns the parameters of the best fit, and the estimated co-variance matrix for these parameters.
 There are cases when **curve_fit** will not be able to converge on a best fit, either because the initial guesses for the fit parameters were poor, or the &chi;<sup>2</sup> landscape is complicated.
 In these cases the lack of convergence is noted and no fit is recorded; however, in real data the rate of no convergence is very low, << 1%.
 In the future, a Monte Carlo Markov Chain (MCMC) fitting routine will be added to fit those spectra which cannot be fitted using **curve_fit**.

 Once a fit is found, the reduced &chi;<sup>2</sup> is calculated.
 The reduced &chi;<sup>2</sup> is compared to a user defined limit, &chi;<sup>2</sup><sub>limit</sub>.
 Those fits which return a value above this limit are refitted with an additional velocity component added.
 The initial guess for the new component's centroid is taken to be the velocity of the channel at which the absolute residual is largest.
 The initial guess for amplitude is then taken to be the intensity of the spectra at this location and the width guess is taken to be the velocity resolution.
 If the new fit lies below the &chi;<sup>2</sup> limit then the new set of fitting parameters is saved, if they do not then the fitting parameters for the old fit are recorded.
 To avoid over-fitting, those fits which have reduced &chi;<sup>2</sup> below the limit, &chi;<sup>2</sup><sub>limit</sub>, are re-fitted using one fewer velocity component.
 The removed velocity component is the one with the smallest amplitude.
 If the fit with fewer velocity components also has a reduced &chi;<sup>2</sup> below &chi;<sup>2</sup><sub>limit</sub>, then its fitting parameters are saved; if not, the old fit is saved.
 The default value is &chi;<sup>2</sup><sub>limit</sub> = 1.5.